All B2000++ deformation analysis elements are designed for static

 The R4.S is a four-node, fully-integrated cubic rod/cable element.
 The

-shape functions are compatible with the B4.S
+shape functions are compatible with the B4.S beam element and with

 the element edges of cubic shell and continuum elements.